AdobeDocs/experience-platform.fr-FR/help/xdm/home.md

 ### [!DNL Schema Registry] et [!DNL Schema Library]

 The **[!DNL Schema Registry]** provides a user interface and RESTful API from which you can view and manage all schema-related resources in the Adobe Experience Platform **[!DNL Schema Library]**.
-The [!DNL Schema Library] contains industry standard resources made available to you by Adobe, as well as resources from [!DNL Experience Platform] partners and vendors whose applications you use.
+The [!DNL Schema Library] contains industry-standard resources made available to you by Adobe, as well as resources from [!DNL Experience Platform] partners and vendors whose applications you use.
 L’interface utilisateur et l’API du registre des schémas peuvent aussi être utilisées pour créer et gérer de nouveaux schémas et ressources propres à votre organisation.

 For a comprehensive guide to the major operations available in the [!DNL Schema Registry], see the [Schema Registry developer guide](api/getting-started.md).